What is a Spherical Mirror?

 8. Parabolic Mirrors:

-Ibn Sahl the Physicist has the credit to discover the Parabolic Mirrors.
+Ibn Sahl the Physicist has the credit for discovering the Parabolic Mirrors.

 9. Ibn Sahl and Ibn Al-Haytham: